croweman9/UdacityML/README.md

 #### Classification Models
 Finding Donors to Donate
 #### Neural Networks
-Building a Dog Breed Classifier
+Building a Dog Breed Classifier that also detects humans
 #### Clustering
 Customer Segments - Who to advertise different things to on Netflix
 #### Reinforcement Learning